-The COVID-19 pandemic is making a devastating impact on education.
+The COVID-19 pandemic has made a devastating impact on education.
 Thousands of Houston students have “gone missing” from school over the course of online learning and will require significant resources to re-engage.
 Experts predict that it could take up to four years to recover, especially in at-risk populations.

-In recognition of this crisis, Yellowstone’s Board of Directors and school leadership team began a strategic planning process in September to address the impact of the pandemic on our school program.
-This process has culminated in a comprehensive strategic plan to define Yellowstone’s priorities over the next several years and prepare for our COVID-19 recovery.
+In recognition of this crisis, Yellowstone’s Board of Directors and school leadership team began a strategic planning process in September 2020 to address the impact of the pandemic on our school program.
+This process culminated in a comprehensive strategic plan to define Yellowstone’s priorities over the next five years.

-To fund this strategic plan, the board has approved a $30 million comprehensive campaign.
+To finance this strategic plan, the board approved a $30 million fundraising campaign.
 Click here to read more about the campaign »

 Focus on Educational Excellence

-We will create an exceptional educational experience for every student in every grade level we serve.
+We must create an exceptional educational experience for every student in every grade level we serve.

 Recover from COVID-19

-We will address the academic, spiritual, and social-emotional needs that our students face after two years of disruption caused by the pandemic.
+We must address the academic, spiritual, and social-emotional needs that our students face after two years of disruption caused by the pandemic.